Lagerstroemia speciosa [a-ger-STREEM-ee-a, spee-see-OH-suh] is a perennial or deciduous tree (crepe myrtle) from the family Lythraceae.

 Light & Temperature

 It is hardy to USDA Hardiness Zones 9 to 10.
-It loves full sun exposure when planted in moist, rich soil.
+Pride of India flower loves full sun exposure when planted in moist, rich soil.

 The annual daytime temperatures between 64° – 93° degrees Fahrenheit (18° – 34° C) are suitable for the plant.